Sne225/election-app/README.md

 # Features
 The application has the following features:
+- Validation 🔐
-- Creating User Account and Login 🔐
+- Creating User Account and Login 👥
 - Data Driven Updates 🔁
 - Vote for specific Members🤼
 - Create and View Votes 🗃